Chapter 5: Academic Information

 A student may take courses with a grading basis of “audit” but the following should be kept in mind:

 Alumni can request to audit a course with a reduced tuition fee.
 Alumni will need to apply to the Open University program and must meet the application deadline to apply for an audit.
-Please contact the Director of Records for the alumni audit form.
 Anyone interested in this option is welcome to contact the graduate program office.

 Repeating Courses

 A student may, with the permission of the department, repeat a course in which a grade of D+ or lower was received on the first attempt.
-All grades, whether received on the first or second attempt, will be used to compute overall student performance.
-The units from a course may be counted only once when fulfilling graduation requirements.
+In such cases, the better grade of both the original and the repeated course is included in the calculation of the student’s grade point average, and units are awarded toward graduation only once for each course passed.
+Both grades remain on the student transcript.
 A course may only be repeated once.

 Withdrawal from Courses